 - Both renovations and new buildings, residential or commercial building.

-- Standing seam is installed with concealed clips on a minimum 19mm plywood to roofs and 15mm to walls including a Proctor vapour membrane between.
+• Standing seam is installed with concealed clips on a minimum 19mm plywood to roofs and 15mm to walls including a Proctor vapour membrane between.

 Testing to Australian Standards

 Standing Seam and Archclad™ Cliptray 25 mm profiles have been tested to Australian standards as 4040.3-1992 "Methods of testing sheet roof and wall cladding method 3: Resistance to wind pressures for cyclone regions".

 Architectural Cladding Australia Standing Seam and Cliptray profiles have been tested to Australia Standards AS/NZS 1170.2:2002 Structural Design Actions - Part 2: Wind Actions.
 Clause 5.3.2.
 This report details the results of the debris impact testing carried out on a sample of Architectural Cladding Australia's profile only.